mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 ### NOTES
 Total Time: **90 Mins** &nbsp;Run: **11.4 km** &nbsp;Walk: **1.4 km**

 Slept solid through 0313 then whatever woke me had me awake for about an hour.
-My sciatica has calmed down but my hips/lumbar are tight.
+My sciatica has calmed a bit but my hips/lumbar are tight.

 At 1600, during the heat of the day, Yauki and Vince accompanied me for the planned workout (as written).
 I consumed 2 Maurten non-caffeinated gels, one after 12 minutes into the run, the second at around 38 minutes.
 500ml of water was mostly drank on the run; finished on the walk home.
 I **felt good** this afternoon.

 <!---->
 ## TUESDAY AUG 9 🌤